Katipo007/zrocksdb/README.md

 - [Zig](https://ziglang.org/) 0.15.2

-## Compatability
+## Compatibility
 Thus far only tested the following platforms:
 - x86_64-linux-gnu

 ## TODO
 - Zig wrapper for the C API.
-- Build and run the rocksdb tests.
+- Build and run the RocksDB tests.
 - Integrate the compression libraries that RocksDB supports.